zedlopez/ifm/The Recipe Book.md

 Greater difficulty arises if, using some variable or property or table to mark that a bottle contains wine, we print messages calling it "bottle of wine".
 We are then honour-bound to understand commands like ``TAKE BOTTLE OF WINE`` in return, not to insist on ``TAKE BOTTLE``.
 Almost all "simulation" IF runs in to issues like this, and there is no general solution because simulations are so varied.

 A converse challenge arises when we want to *avoid* understanding the player's references to an object under some or all circumstances.
 This is relatively uncommon, but does sometimes occur.
-For this situation, Inform provides the "privately-named" property, as in
+For this situation, Inform provides the `privately-named` property, as in

 	The unrecognizable object is a privately-named thing in the Kitchen.

-Here "privately-named" tells Inform not to understand the object's source name automatically.
+Here `privately-named` tells Inform not to understand the object's source name automatically.
 It is then up to us to create any understand lines we want to refer to the object, as in

 	Understand "oyster fork" as the unrecognizable object when the etiquette book is read.